jalcine/website/src/_drafts/2017-05-15-dokku-app-manifest.markdown

     needing to conditionally trigger a deploy of an application.
 Still ironing that one out.

+Dokku handles a lot of stuff automatically like health checks and the like so this doesn't need to do a post-deploy check of sorts.

+---
 Visit the [project page][`dokku-app-manifest`] for more information.

 [dokku]: https://dokku.io